You are no longer required to follow these guidelines. We encourage you to use these guidelines as they are still useful in some settings.

 - do not share cleaning cloths or instrument brushes; and

-- while 70% isopropyl alcohol can often be used for disinfecting instruments, musicians should consult manufacturers or other professionals to ensure this will not damage the instrument.
+- while 60 per cent isopropyl alcohol can often be used for disinfecting instruments, musicians should consult manufacturers or other professionals to ensure this will not damage the instrument.

-- For instruments where you have to blow into the instrument to clear out the accumulated saliva, do this into an absorbent cloth and not onto the floor.
+- If you have to blow into your instrument to clear out the accumulated saliva, blow into an absorbent cloth and not onto the floor.

 - disinfect microphones between users;